dsuryd/dotNetify-Pulse/README.md

 When it's instantiated, it will look for service objects that implements *IPulseDataProvider* and passes its own instance to the interface's `Configure` method so that service object can add properties for the data stream.
 The view model then regularly checks for data updates on those properties and push them to the browser.

-On the browser side, when it sends the '/pulse' HTTP request, this library's middleware intercepts it and returns `index.html`.
+On the browser side, when it sends the `/pulse` HTTP request, this library's middleware intercepts it and returns `index.html`.
 You can find it and other static files in your service's output directory under `pulse-ui` folder.
 The HTML markup uses highly specialized web components from dotNetify-Elements to display data grid and charts and for layout.
-These components are designed so that they can be configured from the server-side view mode, and to maintain connection to the data properties to auto-update, in order to achieve very minimal client-side scripting.
+These components are designed so that they can be configured from the server-side view model, and to maintain connection to the data properties to auto-update, in order to achieve very minimal client-side scripting.

 #### Steps